satish1901/bisque-dev/docs/guides/rancher2_bisque_openstack.md

 ##### PostgreSQL server

 - [Setup PostgreSql 10.4 on Rancher workload](../rancher2_postgresql)
     - Verify the connectivity to this database using the below command

 ```
 psql -h postgres.prod -U postgres --password -p 5432 postgres
 ```

-- This will be used in the Bisque configuration as environment variable later
+  - Below variable will be used in the Bisque configuration as environment variable later

 ```
 BISQUE_DBURL=postgresql://postgres:postgres@postgres.prod:5432/postgres